Large deviations of one-hidden-layer neural networks: Proofs for Theorem -- quenched LDP

-We cannot directly proceed as in \cite[Lemma 5.2]{bufi} to deal with the martingale problem in our case because for them, continuity of the expression in \eqref{eq:martingale_property} interpreted as a function with input $\r$ and $\eta$, was essentially part of the assumptions.
-Instead, we have to use truncations to induce boundedness and afterwards approximate the limit with the truncated processes.
+This expression is now interpreted as a function with input $\rho$ and $\eta$.
+In \cite[Lemma 5.2]{bufi} a similar function as \eqref{eq:martingale_property} was essentially continuous with respect to $\rho$ and $\eta$ as part of the assumptions, which is not satisfied in our case.} Instead, we have to use truncations to induce boundedness and afterward approximate the limit with the truncated processes.
 The following lemmas provide some help with this task.
 Recall from Section \ref{sec:mod} that $\CC$ denotes the set of continuous functions from $[0,T]$ to $\R^d$ endowed with the uniform topology.
 Further, recall that the sequence of measures $(\tilde\pi^n,\bar\eta^n)_n$ are constructed with common sequences of random distributions $((\pi_{k,n})_k)_n$ derived from Proposition \ref{thm:rep}.
 We additionally assume that the entropy bound from \eqref{eq:bound_entropy} or equivalently \eqref{eq:uniformly_bounded_entropy} is satisfied.
-In all of the following lemmas, $0\le s<t\le T$ can be any time points, $f$ can be any monomial of first or second order from $\R^d$ to $\R$ and $\Psi\colon \XX \to \R$ any continuous bounded function that is $\FF_s$ measurable.
+In all of the following lemmas {$0\le t\le T$ can be any time point,} $f$ can be any monomial of first order from $\R^d$ to $\R$ and $\Psi\colon \XX \to \R$ any continuous bounded function.